-Navios Logistics' current core fleet consists of a total of 345 vessels, barges and pushboats of which 343 are owned and two are chartered-in.
-Of the 343 owned vessels, barges and pushboats, a river and estuary tanker is expected to be delivered in the second quarter of 2018.
+Navios Logistics' current core fleet consists of a total of 346 vessels, barges and pushboats of which 344 are owned and two are chartered-in.

-Two chartered-in tank barges in the Company's current core fleet are chartered-in under long-term charter-in contracts with an average remaining duration of approximately 1.9 years.
+Two chartered-in tank barges in the Company's current core fleet are chartered-in under long-term charter-in contracts with an average remaining duration of approximately 1.7 years.
 Charter-in contracts with duration of more than one year at inception are considered to be long-term.

-The following is the current core fleet as of May 24, 2018:
+The following is the current core fleet as of August 23, 2018: